shawnlimjunhe/gfhelper_bot/README.md

 A telegram bot to help my girlfriend with tasks like being more punctual.

 ## Why this project
-The main motivation for creating this project was that my girlfriend would frequently be late to her meetings and this was a big deal of frustration for me as I would often be the one waiting for her.
+The main motivation for creating this project was that my girlfriend would frequently be late when we went out and this was a big deal of frustration for me as I would often be the one waiting for her.

 ## Features
 - Calculates sleep and wake times using the [90 minute rule](https://www.youtube.com/watch?v=Ewajc2eXZr0)`/sleep`